accessibilitysupported/a11ysupport.io/FAQ.md

 ## What is this?

-This is a community-driven website that aims to help inform developers about what is [accessibility supported](https://www.w3.org/TR/WCAG21/#cc4).
-In order to conform to WCAG 2.0, you must write code in ways that are supported by assistive technologies (such as screen readers).
+This is a community-driven website that aims to help inform developers about what is [accessibility supported](https://www.w3.org/TR/WCAG/#cc4).
+In order to conform to WCAG, you must write code in ways that are supported by assistive technologies (such as screen readers).

 Our goal is not to tell you what you can or cannot use, but to help you make informed decisions.
 For example, you may be able to use unsupported features in a way that does not negatively affect AT interaction.

 We also hope to help developers learn how to test with assistive technologies.
 To accomplish this, we will provide introductory materials on how to use different assistive technologies and provide detailed instructions about how to perform tests.
 We also hope to run workshops at developer conferences.

 There are some other projects that are similar to this, however, most of them:

-* Are closed sourced (no contributions)
+- Are closed sourced (no contributions)
-* Do not cover all the common AT
+- Do not cover all the common AT
-* Do not disclose exactly how tests should be performed
+- Do not disclose exactly how tests should be performed
-* Only tests a specific technology (or a subset of that technology)
+- Only tests a specific technology (or a subset of that technology)
-* Only tests the accessibility API layer, not the end result of the AT
+- Only tests the accessibility API layer, not the end result of the AT

 ## How should I interpret results?

 Interpreting results can be fairly complex, so here are some general suggestions:

-* Just because a feature is marked as supported in this project doesn't mean that it will be supported in all situations.
+- Just because a feature is marked as supported in this project doesn't mean that it will be supported in all situations.
 Remember that we are testing against specific implementations.
 While we try to keep the tests as representative as possible, they might not match your specific implementation, and the context in which a code feature is used can mean the difference between good support and a blocker.
 Be sure to test your specific implementations.
-* Just because something is marked as not having any known support does not necessarily mean there will be negative consequences for using it.
+- Just because something is marked as not having any known support does not necessarily mean there will be negative consequences for using it.
 It might be okay to use a feature that has poor accessibility support if doing so will not result in any barriers, or if a work-around is used.
-* Be careful when using features that are listed as having partial support.
+- Be careful when using features that are listed as having partial support.
 Partial support might mean that specific aspects of a feature are not supported or that certain assistive technology commands do not work as expected.
-* Understand that this is a project of user-contributed data.
+- Understand that this is a project of user-contributed data.
 As such it may not always be the most up to date resource and may not always be accurate.
 We do our best to validate contributions and ensure a high level of quality, but mistakes do happen, and technology rapidly changes.
-* The best way to determine how well your code works for people with disabilities is to test your code with people with disabilities.
+- The best way to determine how well your code works for people with disabilities is to test your code with people with disabilities.
-* Be sure you conform to [WCAG 2.1 level AA](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1) and strive to meet the [Inclusive Design Principles](https://inclusivedesignprinciples.org/)
+- Be sure you conform to [WCAG 2.x level AA](https://www.w3.org/WAI/WCAG21/quickref/) and strive to meet the [Inclusive Design Principles](https://inclusivedesignprinciples.org/)

 ## What is the status of this project?